-The importance of "clean" power has increased in proportion to the density and speed of the successive generations of products under design.
+The importance of "clean" power has increased proportional to the density and speed of the successive generations of products being designed.
 DC power rail deviations can be the single biggest source of clock and data jitter in digital systems.
-A drop in the power supply to a digital device can decrease the propagation delay through gates in that device, resulting in reduced timing margins or even bit failures.
-Supply tolerances have shrunk to 5% or less to combat this.
+A drop in the power supply to a digital device can decrease the propagation delay through gates in that device, resulting in reduced timing margin or even bit failures.
+To combat this, supply tolerances have shrunk to 5% or less.

-As the switching speeds and slew rates of digital devices increase, the probability of inducing switching noise into the power supply also increases.
+As the switching speeds and slew rates of digital devices have increased, so has the probability that switching noise will be induced into the power supply.
 The resulting noise happens at the bandwidth of the switching current and can easily exceed 1 GHz.